 According to the maker, Pinboard is a no-nonsense bookmarking website for introverted people in a hurry.
 Well, with a treasure chest full of virtual goodies, it seems like just about anyone can enjoy the benefits of this site.
 It employs an information-dense user interface and even an easy method of saving notes and snippets of text as bookmarks.

 Other attributes include quick-edit, strong privacy controls, Instapaper integration and searchable archives.
 This service can be availed of by shelling around $10 which is a one-time signup fee.
 An archiving feature is also up for grabs and would cost you $25 per year.

 2 – Google Bookmarks:

-Noted to be a free online bookmark storage service, Google Bookmarks allows you to store and organize all your bookmarks with the help of lists, labels and notes.
-This service in our alternatives to Delicious list is extended to all Google Account holders.
+Noted to be a free online bookmark storage service, Google Bookmarks allows you to store and organize all your bookmarks with the help of lists, labels, and notes.
+This option in our sites like Delicious list is extended to all Google Account holders.
 They can seamlessly sign into their accounts and gain access to their bookmarks from any computer that is blessed with an internet connection.